 |Technically deliver ads||N||Y||Y||Y||Y|

-We are hopeful that the industry will adopt a standardized solution like this one and we’ve already heard positive initial reports that publishers and buyers plan to adopt.
+We are hopeful that the ad tech industry will adopt a standardized solution like this one and we’ve already heard positive initial reports that publishers and buyers plan to adopt.

 We strongly suggest any affected partners join this industry-standard framework, sign the agreement, and implement the technical specification.